-The path finding algorithm and computer vision obstacle detection system will be used to achieve the autonomous irrigation vehicle project goal.
-The nearest neighbor algorithm will be used for the path finding concepts and RPLidar A1M8 model will be used detects the obstacle.
-Once it detects the obstacles it constantly updates the obstacle location into two dimensional array map, the detail explanation of obstacle detection is given in Obstacle Avoidance and Collision detection section.
-Also, the detail process of nearest neighbor algorithm is given in the algorithm concept section.
+The path finding algorithm and computer vision obstacle detection system was used to achieve the autonomous irrigation vehicle project goal.
+The nearest neighbor algorithm was used for the path finding concepts and RPLidar A1M8 model was used to detect the obstacle.
+Once it detected the obstacles it constantly updated the obstacle location into two dimensional array map, the detail explanation of obstacle detection was given in Obstacle Avoidance and Collision detection section.
+Also, the detail process of nearest neighbor algorithm was given in the algorithm concept section.
 The process of coding plan is shown Figure 45 to show the coding plan

-Figure 45: The Process of Coding Plan
+Figure 43: The Process of Coding Plan